-Stock assessments have been carried out for the Antarctic toothfish population of the RSR since 2005 (Dunn et al. 2005) using an integrated assessment model implemented in CASAL (Bull et al. 2012) with the primary abundance information determined from tag release and recapture data conducted by the exploratory fishery.
-The most recent assessment is the 2021 assessment (Grüss et al. 2021b).
-The stock assessment methodology was reviewed in 2018 by the CCAMLR independent review of integrated assessments for toothfish (Anon 2018; SC-CAMLR-XXXVII 2018).
-The review panel found that that the models applied assumptions in the stock assessments in a precautionary manner when there is uncertainty in parameters and assumptions, and noted that assessment was appropriate for the precautionary management of the stock and consistent with CCAMLR's approach to management (Anon 2018; SC-CAMLR-XXXVII 2018).
+Stock assessments have been carried out for the Antarctic toothfish population of the RSR since 2005 (Dunn et al. 2005) using an integrated assessment model implemented in CASAL (Bull et al. 2012) and in 2023 with Casal2 (Casal2 Development Team 2024) with the primary abundance information determined from tag release and recapture data conducted by the exploratory fishery.
+The most recent assessment was the 2024 assessment (Dunn & Devine 2024).
+The stock assessment methodology was reviewed in 2018 by the CCAMLR independent review of integrated assessments for toothfish (Anon 2018, SC-CAMLR-XXXVII 2018).
+The review panel found that the models applied assumptions in the stock assessments in a precautionary manner when there was uncertainty in parameters and assumptions, and noted that the assessment was appropriate for the precautionary management of the stock and consistent with CCAMLR's approach to management (Anon 2018, SC-CAMLR-XXXVII 2018).

-The stock assessment is undertaken using an integrated statistical catch-at-age model (Mormede et al. 2014) implemented in CASAL (Bull et al. 2012).
+The stock assessment is undertaken using an integrated statistical catch-at-age model (Mormede et al. 2014a) implemented in Casal2 (Casal2 Development Team 2024).
 The model is structured with ages from 1-50, whereby the number of male and female toothfish of each age from 1 to 50 is tracked through time, and the last age group was a plus group (i.e., an aggregate of all fish aged 50 and older).
 The population is initialised assuming an equilibrium age structure at an unfished equilibrium biomass, i.e., with constant recruitment.
 The initial biomass is estimated by the model.
 The model is run from 1995 to the current year, and the annual cycle is broken into three discrete time steps, nominally summer (November-April), winter (May-October), and an age-incrementation step.

 Recruitment is assumed to occur at the beginning of the first (summer) time step, to be 50:50 male to female and to be the mean (unfished) recruitment (R_0) multiplied by the spawning stock-recruitment relationship.
 Recruitment is assumed constant (equal to 1 before applying the stock recruitment relationship) for years where adequate age frequency data were not available.
-Future recruitment is assumed to be lognormally distributed with variability $\sigma_R = 0.6$, where the value of σ_R was derived from a meta-analysis using data from Myers et al. (1999) by Dunn (2006).
+Annual recruitment was estimated for recruitment to the model at age 1 in the years 2004-2018 (i.e., the 2003-2017 year class strengths) as these years corresponded to the majority of the ages observed in the age composition data from the RSSS.

 The model structure, described above, is replicated for each annual set of releases of tagged fish, with the numbers at age and sex in the tag component defined by the year of tag-release.
 Tag releases are assumed to occur at the end of the first time-step.
-Numbers of fish tagged are then modified by initial tag-related mortality (a proportion) and then subsequent ongoing annual tag loss (a constant rate).
+Numbers of fish tagged are then modified by initial tag-related mortality (a proportion) and then a subsequent ongoing annual double tag loss rate.
 The population processes (natural mortality, fishing mortality, ageing, etc.) are then applied collectively over the tagged and untagged components of the model.
 The numbers at age of recaptured fish with a tag are also removed from the appropriate tagged component of the population.